enricobackup/tamagotchi-using-py/README.md

 Don't forget to maximize your terminal

 /// Still working on a .json save state and real time status; done ✅ /// Maybe some sort of evolve?
 Idk Done ✅
+/// working on a better way to see your status